 - Did you know broccoli and blueberries are both known to have these properties?

 - Did you know that snacking on nuts and seeds can also help?

-Incorporating them into breakfast or dinner is always a good plan.
+Incorporating these foods into breakfast or dinner is always a good idea.
 Frozen blueberries especially can make a great treat at night.
 Ginger is another great anti-inflammatory option that can be included in everything from a delicious stir fry to a hot cup of ginger tea.
 Ginger is also known to be fantastic for digestion and acts as a great warming ingredient in the winter months.

 Related to ginger is turmeric root, a primary spice used in curry, that can also be incorporated into all kinds of foods and teas and has excellent inflammatory properties.
 For example, simply adding a small amount to mashed avocado to spread on toast, for example, offers a subtle smoky flavor.

 Finally, incorporating healthy oils to increase joint lubrication can also be a great idea for your anti inflammatory diet.
 Use olive oil in your cooking and salad dressings and incorporate healthy fish in your diet each week.

 Living with arthritis isn’t easy, but you can manage it with your care provider and you can support your own health at home with a healthy diet and plenty of gentle movement and exercise.
 Don’t be afraid to experiment with your diet and find more anti-inflammatory foods with which to experiment.